ultraphat/ultraphat/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Hi my name is ultraphat, I am interested in coding and solving programming problems and riddles.
+Hi my name is ultraphat, I am interested in coding, solving programming problems, and riddles.
 I am currently an undergraduate majoring in CS and learning python as my first language.
 How to reach me -> Duscord: Jlin104#1308